swarad07/swarad-chessboard/README.md

 # About

-The app is an integration of Chess.js for rules, Chessboard.js for the board and UI, and Stockfish 16.
+The app is a POC created by integrating Chess.js for rules, Chessboard.js for the board and UI, and Stockfish 16.

-You can play 2 player chess, with standard chess rules.
+You can play 2-player chess, with standard chess rules.

+Limitations:
+- No clock
+- No scoring
+- Both players have to play on the same window
+- No history and state (The board resets when reloaded)